ialonsolinares/ialonsolinares/README.md

 ## 👋 Hello there!

-I'm Ignacio Alonso, a consultant specializing in Data Science and AI, currently based in Madrid, Spain.
+I'm Ignacio Alonso, a consultant specializing in all things Data!
+I Currently based in Madrid, Spain.
-I am passionate about bringing data and business together by creating innovative solutions.
+I am passionate about bringing data and business together by creating innovative solutions - Love to learn about about Media, Finance and Tech.

 ## 💼 Professional Experience
 2023/2024 - Sci-tech student at IE School of Science and Technology. ![Company Logo](https://img.shields.io/badge/IE_Scitech-yellow?logo=IEBusinessSchool)